clojure/tools.analyzer/README.md

 An analyzer for Clojure code, written in Clojure and producing AST in EDN.

-Timothy Baldridge gave a talk on tools.analyzer at Clojure/West in March 2014.
+Timothy Baldridge gave a talk on tools.analyzer[.jvm] at Clojure/West in March 2014.
 Video [here](https://www.youtube.com/watch?v=KhRQmT22SSg&list=PLZdCLR02grLp__wRg5OTavVj4wefg69hM&index=11).

+Note that this library is not to be used directly, instead platform specific extensions should be used.
+Currently the following platform specific extensions exist: [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm), [tools.analyzer.js](https://github.com/clojure/tools.analyzer.js)

 ## SPONSORSHIP